cyberphor/deathlab/README.md

 # Death Lab
-Detection Engineering and Threat Hunting (DEATH) Lab is a platform for developing security rules and queries.
+Detection Engineering and Threat Hunting (DEATH) Lab is a platform for developing security rules, queries, and playbooks.
 It was heavily inspired by [DetectionLab](https://github.com/clong/DetectionLab).
 * [Requirements](/docs/requirements/README.md)
 * [Installation](#installation)
 * [Usage](#usage)